Vyral/base-template/_posts/2018-12-18-exclusive-financing-options-for-first-time-homebuyers.md

 <center><em>If you&rsquo;re preparing to buy your first home, consider pursuing one of these three financing options to help make your deal smoother and more affordable.</em></center>

-&nbsp;

 There are three main lending options available to first-time buyers in our market, and we’d like to shed some light on each of them today:

 **1. Conventional loans (3% down)**.
-The 3% rate is available only to first-time buyers, making this a wonderful option for anyone looking to secure their first home.&nbsp;
+The 3% rate is available only to first-time buyers, making this a wonderful option for anyone looking to secure their first home.

 **2. The 3-2-1 Home Program**.
-This program, which is offered exclusively by Guild Mortgage, provides first-time buyers with a $1,500 credit toward their down payment or closing costs, as well as a $2,000 gift card at closing.&nbsp;
+This program, which is offered exclusively by Guild Mortgage, provides first-time buyers with a $1,500 credit toward their down payment or closing costs, as well as a $2,000 gift card at closing.

 **3. Local down payment assistance programs**.
 These area-specific programs offer buyers free money toward their down payment.